-For Covered Services provided by Out-of-Network Providers, the Allowed Amount means charges equivalent to 150% of Medicare, and as established by the Board of Trustees on an annual basis, or charges as established by the Program's utilization of health care cost management services (ie Fair Market Pricing), less any adjustments applied according to the Program's Utilization Review Program, or the Program's AWP provision (see below).
+Unless otherwise provided below (See "No Surprise Billing: Out-of-Network Emergency Services & Out-of-Network Providers at In-Network Facilities"), for Covered Services provided by Out-of-Network Providers, the Allowed Amount means charges equivalent to 150% of Medicare, and as established by the Board of Trustees on an annual basis, or charges as established by the Program's utilization of health care cost management services (i.e. Fair Market Pricing), less any adjustments applied according to the Program's Utilization Review Program, or the Program's AWP provision (see below).